fongc123/notes/Kubernetes/Cluster Design & Installation.md

 In <span style = "color:lightblue">hosted solutions</span>, the maintenaces of the virtual machines and the Kubernetes installation are done by the cloud provider beforehand.

 In a high availability environment, multiple master nodes are run to prevent a single point failure.
-A <span style = "color:lightblue">load balancer</span>, such as Nginx or HA Proxy, distributes workloads across all the API server of the master nodes.
+A <span style = "color:lightblue">load balancer</span>, such as Nginx or HA Proxy, distributes workloads across the API servers of the master nodes.
 For schedulers and controller managers, only one can be active at the same time.
 The `--leader-elect` option specifies which instance is set to active, while the other instances are on standby.

+In a <span style = "color:lightblue">stacked topology</span>, the ETCD clusters are run in the same node with the controlplane components.
+It is easy to set up but has risks when the node fails.
+In a <span style = "color:lightblue">external ETCD topology</span>, the ETCD clusters are run on different nodes.
+It is less risky but is harder to set up and requires more servers.
+The API server must point to the correct address that the ETCD cluster is hosted at.

+The ETCD cluster can be <span style = "color:lightblue">distributed</span> across multiple instances and should have the same state.
+Among all the ETCD servers, one instance is elected a leader by the <span style = "color:lightblue">RAFT protocol</span>, where write operations are processed and distributed to other instances.
+Read operations from any of the instance will return the same information.